Clustering Via Finite Nonparametric ICA Mixture Models: Introduction

+To remedy this shortcoming, the algorithm we propose in this article combines existing work on nonparametric mixture models with the ideas of independent components analysis (ICA).
+The basic idea of ICA, as elucidated, for example, by \cite{hyvarinen2002independent}, is to find a linear transformation of a multivariate dataset under which its coordinates are as close to independent as possible.

+We can see the result of applying our algorithm to the iris dataset in Figure~\ref{fig:iris}(b), in which each mixture component is associated with its own linear transformation.
+The categorizations displayed in this figure are based on the highest probability of each point among the three possible categories, and we observe that 7 of the 150 points are incorrectly classified---recall that the mixture model parameter estimates are calculated without taking labels into account---but the correlation structure evident in the left-hand plots has been eliminated.
+In the remainder of this article, we describe the algorithm, discuss the potential issues of identifiability that arise, and illustrate the algorithm's performance on three datasets including one in which $n=10{,}000$ and $r=144$.
+The result of our work is an algorithm we call the NSMM-ICA algorithm, which we implement in the {\bf icamix} package for R \citep{r2015}, available at \url{http://cran.r-project.org/web/packages/icamix/index.html}.

-Previous work on model-based clustering using ICA has imposed parametric assumptions on the component density functions. \citet{lee1999unsupervised} and \cite{lee2000ica} propose parametric ICA mixture models with algorithms based on the infomax principle for various unsupervised classification problems. \citet{shah2004unsupervised} applies the ICA mixture model methodology to the problem of unsupervised classification of hyperspectral or multispectral imagery where image data are captured at multiple or a continuous range of frequencies across the electromagnetic spectrum.
-This is an important application of remote sensing and land cover classification. \citet{palmer2008newton} derives an asymptotic Newton algorithm for Quasi-Maximum Likelihood estimation of the parametric ICA mixture model and presents its application to EEG segmentation.
+The novelty of the current article is its combination of the non-parametric mixture structure with the linear transformations of ICA; previous work on model-based clustering using ICA has imposed parametric assumptions on the component density functions. \cite{lee1998unsupervised} and \cite{lee2000ica} propose parametric ICA mixture models with algorithms based on the infomax principle for various unsupervised classification problems. \cite{shah2004unsupervised} apply the ICA mixture model methodology to the problem of unsupervised classification of hyperspectral or multispectral imagery where image data are captured at multiple or a continuous range of frequencies across the electromagnetic spectrum.
+This is an important application of remote sensing and land cover classification. \cite{palmer2008newton} derive an asymptotic Newton algorithm for Quasi-Maximum Likelihood estimation of the parametric ICA mixture model and presents its application to EEG segmentation.
+Finally, \cite{salazar2010} extend the ICA mixture model methodology of \cite{lee1998unsupervised} and others by positing that the component density functions actually have the form of kernel density estimates---i.e., the components are themselves mixtures of parametric functions of a fixed and known form (the kernel density itself), with one component per observation. \cite{salazar2015} apply a similar idea in an agglomerative clustering framework; however, in our work we assume that the number of mixture components is fixed and known.

-We will present applications of our method to the analysis of several machine learning datasets, namely, the Fisher iris data, a dataset on Italian wines, a musical tone dataset due to \citet{cohen1984some} \citep{de1989mixtures}, and the learning of images in a dataset used by \citet{lee1999unsupervised} and several other authors.